BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerTurnEndedCommand.md

         "Zombie"
       ]
     },
-    "TableId": {
-      "description": "The id of the table where this command needs to go", "type": "int"
-    },
     "TotalPot": {
       "description": "The total amount of money currently played in this game.
 This include the money in the center, and the money played in front of each player.", "type": "int"